Cinerama: Legacy

 In 2008, a Blu-ray disc of How The West Was Won was released, offering a recreation of Cinerama for home viewing.
 The three Cinerama images were digitally stitched together so that the resulting image does not have the visible seams of older copies.
 Furthermore, as a second viewing option, 3D mapping technology was used to produce an image that approximates the curved screen, called "SmileBox".

+Since then, other Cinerama films, including The Wonderful World of the Brothers Grimm, The Golden Head, and South Seas Adventure have also had "SmileBox" edition blu ray home-media releases.

-On January 14, 2012, an original Cinerama camera was used to film a sequence at the Lasky-DeMille Barn, the original home to Famous Players-Lasky, later to be renamed Paramount Pictures.
+On January 14, 2012, an original Cinerama camera was used to film a sequence at the Lasky-DeMille Barn, the original home to Famous Players–Lasky, later to be renamed Paramount Pictures.
 This was the first film photographed in the Cinerama process in almost 50 years.
 This sequence is part of a 12-minute production filmed entirely in the three-panel process.
 The new film, In the Picture, was presented at a Cinerama festival at the Cinerama Dome in Hollywood, California on September 30, 2012.